Skip to content

 FramePack

-Implementation of Lllyasviel FramePack for Tencent HunyuanVideo I2V
+Implementation of Lllyasviel FramePack for Tencent HunyuanVideo I2V,

-- T2V, I2V & FLF2V modes support
+with major differences and improvements: - T2V, I2V & FLF2V modes support

 - Bi-directional and Forward-only (F1) model variants